Toni Lyn McGowan, Tax Collector : email@example.com

 Tax bills are mailed out annually in June and payments may be made in full or quarterly.
 Any total tax below $100.00 must be paid in full by August 1 (grace period to August 10) each year.
 If you choose to pay in full on bills over $100.00 payment must be made by August 1st (grace period to August 10).
 If you choose to pay quarterly, payments are due July 1, October 1, January 1 and April 1.
 Each quarterly due date has a grace period to the 10th of the due month.

-Tax payments are accepted during regular hours by cash or check.
+Tax payments are accepted during regular hours by cash, check, or debit/credit card.

 Checks should be made payable to TOWN OF TIVERTON.
 There is a $25.00 service fee for any check returned for insufficient funds.
 The Town cannot redeposit checks which have been returned for insufficient funds.